 Explore the Exodus Story from the ground and air in 3 fun learning games

-Students navigate Robin, a young teenage archaeologist, through three different Exodus adventure games about the Exodus story.
+Students navigate Robin, a young teenage archaeologist, through three different Sinai & Egyptian landscapes that tell the Exodus story.

 Guided by her grandfather, Sir Dabney MacTavish, the famous British archaeologist, Robin visits many of the Exodus story locations to discover their meanings and unlock their secrets.
 Sir Dabney provides clues, instructions, and reflects on story elements.
 Along the way, Robin meets various characters who help explain the story and tell her what to do next.